ikarigeorge/blog-hugo/site/content/posts/adding-timezones-and-substracting-dates-in-python.md

 ```

-Substracting dates:
+Subtracting dates:

-When making a substraction (or any other operation) between two dates or datetimes, python will give you a timedelta object, however you may want to have some time object or a date object.
+When making a subtraction (or any other operation) between two dates or datetimes, python will give you a timedelta object, however you may want to have some time object or a date object.
 In order to do so, the `total_seconds` method can help you:

 ```
 seconds = (datetime.now - myDate).total_seconds()